OSU-HPCC/hpc-novice-first-draft/lessons/02-logging-in.md

 ![Putty Opening Screen](/img/putty.jpg "Putty")

-In the box labelled hostname, enter the name of the system you want to connect to: `cowboy.hpc.okstate.edu`.
+In the box labeled hostname, enter the name of the system you want to connect to: `cowboy.hpc.okstate.edu`.
 Make sure the Connection type is `SSH` and the Port number is `22`.
 In the Saved Sessions box, you can give a name for these login settings, i.e. Cowboy, then click save.
 The next time you open Putty, you can double click this saved session and it will open a terminal window that will be ready to log you into Cowboy.
 After clicking 'Open', you'll be prompted first to enter your Cowboy user name.
 Hit 'Enter' after you have typed your user name.
 Next you will be prompted to enter your password followed by 'Enter'.

 >Your cursor will not move as you type.
 This is a safety feature of the bash shell.
 Don't worry, just type your password and hit 'Enter'.